tammergalal/katacoda-scenarios/apmintrov3/fixappv3/step5.md

-Let's analyze how the changes you made affected that services performance.
+With your fixes implemented, analyze how the changes you made affected that services performance.

-1. Navigate to <a href="https://app.datadoghq.com/apm/traces" target="_datadog">**APM** > **Traces**</a>.
+1. Navigate to <a href="https://app.datadoghq.com/apm/traces?query=%40_top_level%3A1%20%20env%3Aintro-apm&cols=core_service%2Ccore_resource_name%2Clog_duration%2Clog_http.method%2Clog_http.status_code&env=intro-apmquery%3D%40_top_level%3A1%20&historicalData=false&messageDisplay=inline&sort=desc&streamTraces=true&start=1642092518176&end=1642093418176&paused=false" target="_datadog">**APM** > **Traces**</a>.

 2. In the left hand side Facet search, click the `advertisements-service` to view only traces coming from that service.
-This includes two endpoints, one of which we didn't change.
-Let's write a more targeted search.
+This includes two endpoints, one of which you didn't change.
+You can write a more targeted search.

 3. In the search at the top, enter `resource_name`, before hitting enter click on `resource_name:Resource facet`.

     ![Resource](fixappv3/assets/resource_name.png).

 4. Next, choose the `GET /ads` resource.
-This will ensure we are only viewing traces from the `advertisements-service`, and specifically from the `GET /ads` endpoint.
+This will ensure you are only viewing traces from the `advertisements-service`, and specifically from the `GET /ads` endpoint.

-    The final search parameter should be to define the `duration` we want to view, to ensure the latency from that endpoint is fixed.
+    The final search parameter should be to define the `duration` you want to view, to ensure the latency from that endpoint is fixed.
 Ideally, the `2.5s` traces should be gone.

 5. In the trace search, enter `@duration:>2.45s` to view traces only taking longer than `2.45 seconds`.
-There we have it, no new traces coming in at a duration of 2.5 seconds.
+There you have it, no new traces coming in at a duration of 2.5 seconds.

     As another test, remove the current `duration` filter, search again, and you should see new traces coming in with more reasonable duration.
 Trace Search is a great way to filter your traces to quickly get the information you need.